inveniosoftware/docs-invenio-rdm/docs/develop/getting-started/instance-development.md

 # Instance development

-This guide will show you have to install the latest development version of InvenioRDM and how to install modules in InvenioRDM.
+This guide will show you how to install the latest development version of InvenioRDM and how to install modules in InvenioRDM.

 ### Development install